-- A Mentor who provides each NP with one-on-one professional advice throughout the year
+- A mentor who provides each NP with one-on-one professional advice throughout the year

 What is the commitment required?

-Details can be found in the New Professional Programme Overview
+Details can be found in the New Professional Programme Overview (see below, section "Downloads").

-To provide support to ICA Expert Groups.
+Provide support to ICA Expert Groups as required.

 What does the bursary cover?